 For centuries, the Swedish city of Falun flourished from mining the rich veins of copper beneath it.
-Workers dragged ore to the surface.
-There, they pulverized and then extracted the valuable metal, leaving the rest.
-Eventually his waste became haphazard piles around the mine.
-No EPA or OSHA existed to forbid it.
+Workers dragged ore to the surface, pulverized, and then extracted the valuable metal, discarding the remaining waste.
+These haphazard piles soon surrounded the mine.
+After all, no EPA or OSHA existed to forbid it.

 Time and erosion caused these toxic piles to seep a thick, red sludge, which the Falun people collected and boiled (don’t ask me why).
-This produced a deep, brick-red pigment.
-They then added linseed oil as a pigment binder and then rye flour for opacity.
+This concoction cooked down to a deep, brick-red pigment.
+To this, they added linseed oil as a pigment binder and rye flour for opacity.

-In the 1500s and 1600s, paint served mostly as a luxury, with builders relying on the natural weather resistance of some wood species.
-Now they had a protective, inexpensive, and long-lasting paint.
+In the 1500s and 1600s, the high cost of pigment meant paint served mostly as a luxury, with builders relying on the natural weather resistance of native wood species.
+Now the working class could afford a protective, inexpensive, and long-lasting paint.

 AND this paint just happened to be the exact same color as European society’s most expensive homes, brick red.